OPA providers are in-network, preferred providers for most all insurance plans.

 - 3rd Party Liability

 If you have any questions or concerns about your insurance, you are always welcome to call your OPA billing representative directly.
-(Find the number in our Phone Directory.)
 You may also schedule a financial consultation at our office to help with special situations.

-Will OPA bill both my primary and secondary insurance plan?
+Will OPA bill both my primary and secondary insurance plans?

 Yes, OPA will bill your primary insurance and your secondary insurance as a courtesy.

 I have VA Choice—what do I need to schedule an appointment?

 Before calling OPA, patients with VA Choice are required to contact VA Choice to obtain authorization to schedule an appointment with a participating/contracted provider.

 Yes.
 OPA accepts Workers' Compensation for claims filed with the State of Alaska Workers’ Compensation Board and will bill the respective insurance carrier on your behalf.
 Private insurance will not be billed if an injury is work-related.
 You will be asked to complete a Physician's Report with injury information, billing information, claim number and the adjuster's name.